 The Australian and New Zealand Society of Indexers has a recommended minimum hourly rate for book and periodical indexes (see below).
 Indexers are not obliged to charge this rate, but many do.
-Indexers usually use this rate to calculate a fee which is quoted to the customer.
-Complicated or urgent indexes may attract a higher rate.
+Indexers usually use this rate to calculate a fee for an assignment; this fee is usually given in quotes for the customer, rather than the hourly rate.
+Complicated or urgent indexes may attract a higher hourly rate or a surcharge.
 Very experienced indexers who are fast indexers may base their quotes on a higher hourly rate.
-Some indexers prefer to quote on a per indexable page rate rather than the hourly rate.
+Some indexers prefer to quote on a per indexable page rate rather than a fee for the job.
 Database indexing is usually costed on a per item basis.

-ANZSI recommends that the minimum rate for competent indexer* is A$65 per hour or, in New Zealand, NZ$55per hour.
+ANZSI recommends that the minimum rate for competent indexers* is A$70 per hour.
 The rate does not include GST.
+The rate in New Zealand is currently NZ$55per hour and is undergoing review.

-*Competent indexers are those, not necessarily Accredited, who can do a good job of indexing the materials put before them.
-They are most likely to have completed a number of indexes.
-Competent indexers will also be aware of their limitations, and know when to reject a commission because it is outside their level of expertise or knowledge.
+*Competent indexers are those, not necessarily Accredited, who understand the principles and standards of professional indexing and who can do a good job of indexing the materials put before them.
+They are most likely to have completed number of indexes, to have undertaken training (either formal training, on-the-job training or self-directed learning), and engage in professional development.
+Competent indexers will also be aware of their limitations, and know when to reject a commission because it is outside their level of expertise or subject knowledge.

 The rate was set by ANZSI Council in July 2019; it is reviewed regularly.